dilettant/thepublicoffice/_posts/2012-09-01-special-issue-fix.md

     * how much for accomodation?
 1000 kr/night/person
     	* How many nights does the project cover?
 5
     * Per diems à 300/day/pers (max 5 days) needs to be invoiced
-		* Blanca, Marjana, Eylül, Nilo, Aranxa, Virginie?
+		* Blanca, Marijana, Eylül, Nilo, Aranxa, Alice

 * Accomodation Suggestion: Hostel af Chapman, since based on Skeppsholmen.
 	* Check if participants are ok to share double rooms